Gunivers/Bookshelf/docs/modules/vector.md

 ---

-### Get vector from orientation
+### Get

+::::{tab-set}
+:::{tab-item} From orientation

 **`bs.vector:get_from_orientation`**

 Compute the displacement vector of the entity according to its orientation.
-This vector is composed of 3 elementary vectors stored on the scores `bs.vector[X,Y,Z]` (each between -1000 and 1000).
+This vector is composed of 3 elementary vectors stored on the scores `bs.vector.[x,y,z]` (each between -1000 and 1000).

 Inputs